 - 1 teaspoon vanilla extract

 - 1/2 stick of butter softened

 - 1/4 cup heavy cream

 - 1 vanilla bean optional

 Prepare two baking sheets with parchment paper and preheat the oven to 300 degrees (275 if you have a hot oven).
 Sift together the powdered sugar and almond meal into a large bowl.

-In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites until stiff and glossy (stiff peaks).
+In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites until frothy.
+Add sugar and beat until stiff and glossy (stiff peaks).
 Add the extract and mix until fully incorporated.